Beer is one of the most popular and oldest beverages in the world.

 However, some ingredients in beer, such as hops and malts, are prone to expiry.
 As beer ages, its taste, aroma, and quality may diminish, rendering it less enjoyable for consumption.

 But does beer really expire?
 How can you tell if your brew has reached its expiration date?
-Also, how do you dispose of it the right way?
+And when it does — especially at commercial scale — what are your disposal and recycling options?

 Is Expired Beer Considered Hazardous Liquid Waste?